Ash-Eileen/terminal-app/README.md

 ![Loss Screen](https://github.com/Ash-Eileen/terminal-app/blob/master/docs/loss.png)

 At this point the user will have the opportunity to exit or play again.
-If they choose to play again they will either be taken the menu screen if they launched the the file launched including both single-player and multi-player the menu will then be displayed or they will be taken the respective multi-player or single-player screen as described above.
+If they choose to play again they will either be taken the menu screen if they launched the file launched including both single-player and multi-player the menu will then be displayed or they will be taken the respective multi-player or single-player screen as described above.

 This will continue until the user elects to exit the game.